 For the uninitiated, homeowners association fees are required monthly fees that help cover the cost of maintaining a community’s common spaces such as a gym, pool or activity room, landscaping or even utilities and cable TV.
 They are usually, but not necessarily, attached to homes that are a unit in a multi-family building, such as a HOA or townhouse, but can included single family homes in a community too.

-The financial crisis and great recession of 2008-2009 did little to halt the inexorable march of HOA fees (blue) despite the drop in home prices (orange).
+The financial crisis and great recession of 2008-2009 did little to halt the inexorable march of HOA fees (green) despite the drop in home prices (orange).
 They continued to rise.
 Trulia sought to identify what kind of properties are likely to have high HOA, or homeowners association fees, what markets had the highest fees and what caused HOA fees to rise so steadily.

 Examining U.S. Census data at the household level, we found: